MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 ## Restrict the ability to access asset records

 To restrict the ability to access asset records, first make a copy of the default role, and then remove the ability to access assets from the default role.
 The copied role retains the permissions for accessing asset records.
-You can use this copied role to users that **DO** need to be able to access asset records.
+You can assign this copied role to users that **DO** need to be able to access asset records.
 You'll need to do this for each each environment that the user has access to.

 ### Make a copy of the default role